danbussoni/Fallback2Remove/readme.md

 - Every Open Safe Removal action logs a manual FlushFileBuffers execution
 - Confirms write cache clearance before the removal dialog appears

-This logging is critical for diagnosing environments where Intel controller masking causes drives to appear non-removable.

 ---

 ## Technical Notes and Safety